sebarcode/kiva/readme.md

 - a ItemReflectorFunction implementation, this function is used on sync process, to define template of new item for each table
 - a Kiva Provider implementation to manage read and write data into hot storage

-*NOTE: all data should table should consist of same datatype, if not, panic may happen.
+*NOTE: all data hosts on atable should consist data with datatype, if not, panic may happen.
 Need to work on this to anticipate panic